 Seems like the same guidelines that apply to someone not eating a plant based nutrition plan apply to those.

 Get Adequate Calcium

 It’s not at all hard to get adequate calcium from plant foods, but new vegans may not know where to look.
-Many foods that we, non vegans alike, are fortified with calcium, so it can be a mater of reading food labels.
+Many foods that we, non-vegans alike, are fortified with calcium, so it can be a matter of reading food labels.
 Calcium fortified plant milks, and tofu made with calcium sulfate.